Last Updated on

 Brown rice protein powder is known for being hypoallergenic, so if you're allergic to soy or nuts, this may be a healthy option.

-Like most rice protein powder, the texture isn't the best, but I like mixing it with my cold-infused morning tea.
+Like most brown rice protein powder, the texture isn't the best, but I like mixing it with my cold-infused morning tea.
 As with many vegan protein powders, it comes off a little bit chalky, so make sure to stir it well.

 7. Garden Of Life